Zero-Waste Wedding Guide

 Opt for elegant glass plates and metal cutlery instead of disposables, and use cloth napkins to maintain both buffet aesthetics and environmental responsibility.

-Position for organic waste, and ensure they're marked to prevent contamination.
+Position organic waste and mark it to prevent contamination.

 Choose seasonal beverages and minimally processed foods to decrease packaging waste.
 Source ingredients from local farms to reduce transportation emissions and support regional agriculture.